← Back to Stories

 • Henry Nowak, an 18-year-old university student, was fatally stabbed in Southampton on December 3, 2025, by Vickrum Digwa, 23, who falsely claimed Nowak racially abused him.

-• Body-camera footage shows Nowak handcuffed by police despite repeatedly saying 'I’ve been stabbed' and 'I can’t breathe'; an officer told him 'I don’t think you have, mate.'
+• Police bodycam footage shows Nowak handcuffed while pleading 'I’ve been stabbed' and 'I can’t breathe', with an officer replying 'I don’t think you have, mate'.

 • Digwa was sentenced to life imprisonment with a minimum term of 21 years on June 2, 2026, for Nowak’s murder.

-• The Independent Office for Police Conduct (IOPC) is investigating Hampshire police’s handling of the case, with findings expected within three months.
+• The Independent Office for Police Conduct (IOPC) is investigating Hampshire police’s handling of Nowak’s death, with findings expected within three months.

-• One police officer involved in Nowak’s arrest resigned; three others remain on duty and are being treated as witnesses in the IOPC investigation.
+• One police officer involved in Nowak’s arrest resigned, while three others are being treated as witnesses in the IOPC investigation.

 Points of Difference